 Santa Catalina Monastery

-Tourists should walk along the narrow street known as Calle Toledo, which is the oldest part of the monastery and leads to the open air laundry where the nuns washed their clothes in large jugs filled from the canal.
+Tourists should walk along the narrow street known as Calle Toledo as well.
+It is the oldest part of the monastery and leads to the open-air laundry, where nuns washed their clothes in large jugs filled from the canal.
 Unlike any other church compound, Santa Catalina is a masterpiece of colonial architecture, and is the most fascinating religious complex in Peru.

-Address: Santa Catalina 301
+Address: Santa Catalina 301.